+Avoid keeping the /dev/ksyms file open for extended periods of time, either by using kvm_open(3KVM) of the default namelist file or with a direct open.
 There are two reasons why you should not hold /dev/ksyms open.
 First, the system's ability to dynamically configure itself is partially disabled by the locking down of loaded modules.
 Second, the snapshot of symbol information held by you will not reflect the symbol information of modules loaded after your initial open of /dev/ksyms.

 Note that the ksyms driver is a loadable module, and that the kernel driver modules are only loaded during an open system call.
 Thus it is possible to run stat(2) on the /dev/ksyms file without causing the ksyms driver to be loaded.
-In this case, the file size will appear to be zero.
+In this case, the file size returned is UNKNOWN_SIZE.
 A solution for this behavior is to first open the /dev/ksyms file, causing the ksyms driver to be loaded (if necessary).
 You can then use the file descriptor from this open in a fstat() system call to get the file's size.

-NOTES The kernel virtual memory access library (libkvm) routines use /dev/ksyms as the default namelist file.
-See kvm_open(3KVM) for details.
+The kernel virtual memory access library (libkvm) routines use /dev/ksyms as the default namelist file.
+See kvm open(3KVM) for details.